Case fatality rate

-In epidemiology, case fatality rate (CFR) – or sometimes more accurately case-fatality risk – is the proportion of people diagnosed with a certain disease, who end up dying of it.
+In epidemiology, case fatality rate (CFR) – or sometimes more accurately case-fatality risk – is the proportion of people who have been diagnosed with a certain disease and end up dying of it.
 Unlike a disease's mortality rate, the CFR does not take into account the time period between disease onset and death.
 A CFR is generally expressed as a percentage.
-It represents a measure of disease lethality and may change with different treatments.
+It is a measure of disease lethality, and thus may change with different treatments.
 CFRs are most often used for with discrete, limited-time courses, such as acute infections.

 Terminology

 The mortality rate – often confused with the CFR – is a measure of the relative number of deaths (either in general, or due to a specific cause) within the entire population per unit of time.
 A CFR, in contrast, is the number of deaths among the number of diagnosed cases only, regardless of time or total population.

-From a mathematical point of view, by taking values between 0 and 1 or 0% and 100%, CFRs are actually a measure of risk  (case fatality risk) – that is, they are a proportion of incidence, although they don't reflect a disease's incidence.
+From a mathematical point of view, by taking values between 0 and 1 or 0% and 100%, CFRs are actually a measure of risk (case fatality risk) – that is, they are a proportion of incidence, although they do not reflect a disease's incidence.
 They are neither rates, incidence rates, nor ratios (none of which are limited to the range 0–1).
 They do not take into account time from disease onset to death.

 Sometimes the term case fatality ratio is used interchangeably with case fatality rate, but they are not the same.
 A case fatality ratio is a comparison between two different case fatality rates, expressed as a ratio.
 It is used to compare the severity of different diseases or to assess the impact of interventions.

 Because the CFR is not an incidence rate by not measuring frequency, some authors note that a more appropriate term is case fatality proportion.